bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

+= 0.6 =

+- Fixed: Various bugfixes.
+- Added: New functions for registering field groups and fields in php, see example usage.

 = 0.5 =
 - Added: New function: simple_fields_query_posts().
 Fetch and sort posts by simple fields value.
 - Fixed: An incompatibility with Wordpress 3.3 prevented saving of default post connector.